 Scientists at the Max Planck Institute reveal that a single factor can reset the immune system of mice to a state likely similar to what it was 500 million years ago, when the first vertebrates emerged.

 “Our studies suggest a plausible scenario for the transition of a bipotent lymphopoietic tissue to a lymphoid organ supporting primarily T cell development,” said Boehm.
 Since B- and T-cell progenitors can not yet be distinguished, it remains unclear whether the B-cell development is based on the migration of dedicated B-cell precursors to the thymus, or to maturation from a shared T/B progenitor in the thymus itself.
-Comparative studies often suggest that the origin of a particular evolutionary innovation must have occurred in an extinct species.
-“Here, the re-creation and functional analysis of presumed ancestral stages could provide essential insights into the course of such developments,” explained Boehm the study approach.
+Comparative studies often suggest that the origin of a specific evolutionary innovation likely happened within an extinct species.
+“Here, the re-creation and functional analysis of presumed ancestral stages could provide essential insights into the course of such developments,” Boehm explained the study’s approach.

 Reference: “Conversion of the Thymus into a Bipotent Lymphoid Organ by Replacement of Foxn1 with Its Paralog, Foxn4” by Jeremy B. Swann, Annelies Weyn, Daisuke Nagakubo, Conrad C. Bleul, Atsushi Toyoda, Christiane Happe, Nikolai Netuschil, Isabell Hess, Annette Haas-Assenbaum, Yoshihito Taniguchi, Michael Schorpp and Thomas Boehm, 14 August 2014, Cell Reports.